 Alcohol and other drug treatment services must provide consistently high-quality and safe services, and comply with relevant accreditations and standards.
-The policy and funding guidelines require organisations that receive funding for the delivery of alcohol and other drug treatment services to adhere to any quality framework or policy initiative adopted by the Department of Health & Human Services.
+The policy and funding guidelines require organisations that receive funding for the delivery of alcohol and other drug treatment services to adhere to any quality framework or policy initiative adopted by the Department.

 It is compulsory for funded providers to comply with the department's requirements regarding accreditation.
 This involves service providers funded to deliver alcohol and other drug treatment services to be, or able to be, accredited within existing generic accreditation frameworks by an entity that is certified by the International Society for Quality Health Care or the Joint Accreditation System of Australia and New Zealand.